MarioVieilledent/js-framework-comparison/README.md

 Comparison of size of
 1. Built apps and minified JS
 2. Size of development folders
+3. Expressiveness and Simplicity of syntax

 For some of the most used Javascript Framework.

-For each framework is developped a small application that handles a counter and a list that can be dynamically appended and cleared by UI.
+For each framework is developed a small application that handles a counter and a list that can be dynamically appended and cleared by UI.

 ## Results